georepl/georepl/README.md

 ## Usage

 The program uses quil (https://github.com/quil/quil).
-To start the framework call the init-frame function in georepl/src/georepl/main.clj
+To start the framework call the main function in georepl/src/georepl/main.clj

 ## License